-Taken from Wikipedia
+Taken from Wikipedia.

 At the start of World War II the Navy recognized the need for greatly increased naval shipbuilding and repair facilities in the San Francisco Bay Area, and in 1940 acquired the property from the private owners, naming it Hunters Point Naval Shipyard.
 The property became one of the major shipyards of the west coast.
 It was later renamed Treasure Island Naval Station Hunters Point Annex.
 During the 1940's, many workers moved into the area to work at this shipyard and other wartime related industries.

 The key fissile components of the first atomic bomb were loaded onto the USS Indianapolis in July 1945 at Hunters Point for transfer to Tinian.
 After World War II and until 1969, the Hunters Point shipyard was the site of the Naval Radiological Defense Laboratory, the US military's largest facility for applied nuclear research.
 The yard was used after the war to decontaminate ships from Operation Crossroads.
 Because of all the testing, there is widespread radiological contamination of the site.
 After the war, with an influx of blue collar industry, the area remained a naval base and commercial shipyard.
 The Navy operated the yard until 1974, when it leased most of it to a commercial ship repair company.
 Extract from Wikipedia.
 The Navy ceased operations in 1974, the year the Zodiac mailed his final confirmed letter, the Exorcist Letter on January 29th 1974.
 In fact, three further potential Zodiac letters were mailed that year, before the Zodiac Killer finally disappeared for good.

 The question remains, was irony his intention, if he had indeed selected Hunters Point as a location, somewhere he may have been familiar with or even worked.
 Even the surrounding areas were once known as 'Butchertown'.
-It should be noted that a bombing did occur in the January of 1970 at Hunters Point Police Station, highlighted in this KPIX eyewitness report and although with near certainty not the Zodiac Killer, it is possibly something he may have been aware of, had he worked in this region of San Francisco.
+It should be noted that a bombing did occur in the January of 1970 at Hunters Point Police Station, highlighted in this KPIX eyewitness report - and although with near certainty it was not the Zodiac Killer, it may have been something he was aware of, had he worked in this region of San Francisco.

-But the 246 degrees from the center point of Mount Diablo runs directly across the Hunters-Point Naval Shipyard, in the Bayview District, notwithstanding the accuracy of the Little List diagram and the Mare Island Naval Shipyard has always courted some attention in Zodiac circles, on account of the proposed naval connection to our killer.
-Did he work at both facilities or even the third at Riverside.
-Was irony at work here or is the Hunters-Point connection just simply wide of the mark once more.
+The 246 degrees subtended from the center point of Mount Diablo runs directly across the Hunters-Point Naval Shipyard in the Bayview District, and was consolidated by the accuracy of the 'Little List' letter crosshairs.
+The Mare Island Naval Shipyard has always courted some attention in Zodiac circles, on account of the proposed naval connection to our killer.
+Did the Zodiac Killer work at both facilities, or even the third at Riverside.
+Was irony at work here, or is the Hunters-Point connection just simply wide of the mark once more.